QSBS Basics & Overview: Understanding Qualified Small Business Stock

 For Stock Acquired on or Before the Applicable Date:

-- Limited to $10 million (or 10 times the taxpayer's adjusted basis in the QSBS, if greater) per issuer [IRC §1202(b)(1), (b)(4)(A)]
+- The exclusion is limited to $10 million or 10 times the taxpayer's adjusted basis in the QSBS, whichever is greater, per issuer [IRC §1202(b)(1), (b)(4)(A)].

 For Stock Acquired After the Applicable Date:

-- Limited to $15 million (or 10 times the taxpayer's adjusted basis in the QSBS, if greater) per issuer [IRC §1202(b)(1), (b)(4)(B)]
+- The limit rises to $15 million or 10 times the taxpayer's adjusted basis in the QSBS, whichever is greater, per issuer [IRC §1202(b)(1), (b)(4)(B)].

-- This amount is adjusted for inflation beginning in 2027 [IRC §1202(b)(5)]
+- This amount will adjust for inflation starting in 2027 [IRC §1202(b)(5)].

 Key Eligibility Requirements